-Medical PhD candidate Helena Zakrzewski’s campaign promises enhancing improving mental health resources, creating professional development opportunities, re-engaging PGSS members, and improving student life for international graduate students.
+Medical PhD candidate Helena Zakrzewski’s campaign promises included enhancing mental health resources, creating professional development opportunities, re-engaging PGSS members, and improving student life for international graduate students.

-Nonetheless, her decision to focus on facilitating a comprehensive governance audit of PGSS and her efforts to improve mental health resources will have lasting positive effects on PGSS and graduate student life.
-Though some of her campaign promises remain unfulfilled, Zakrzewski’s flexible approach to addressing PGSS’s systemic difficulties have yielded a number of important successes.
+Her decision to focus on facilitating a comprehensive governance audit of PGSS and her efforts to improve mental health resources will have lasting positive effects on PGSS and graduate student life.
+Zakrzewski’s flexible approach to addressing PGSS’s systemic difficulties have yielded a number of important successes.

-Beginning his term with a $50 thousand surplus, Sibat Anam successfully completed his mandate as the Financial Affairs Officer by reallocating the unused funds to new grant programs.
-Anam completed three primary campaign goals: Improving the PGSS Grants Program, creating a Travel Awards Program, and re-examining PGSS’s investment strategy.
+Beginning his term with a 50 thousand dollar surplus, Sibat Anam successfully completed his mandate as the Financial Affairs Officer by reallocating the unused funds to new grant programs.
+Anam completed three primary campaign goals: improving the PGSS Grants Program, creating a Travel Awards Program, and re-examining PGSS’s investment strategy.

 Maria Tippler has proven herself highly effective in her role as Academic Affairs Officer and in her continued engagement with PGSS.
 Tippler ran on a platform of creating events to address issues specific to graduate students, like supervisory relationships, and accessibility and transparency within the organization.

 Tippler has worked diligently to strengthen institutional memory across the organization.
-She encouraged Commissioners to deliver monthly reports instead of semesterly accounts and created the Information Architect position to improve the organization of PGSS documentation.
-Tippler has also used her mandate to develop professional opportunities for graduate students, including a networking trip to Ottawa and funding of professional development classes organized by the Secretary-General.
+She encouraged Commissioners to deliver monthly reports instead of accounts by semester and created the Information Architect position to improve the organization of PGSS documentation.

 Goh ran on a platform of increased visibility and accessibility of services, external collaboration, and consultation with students.
 Generally, he fulfilled campaign promises, but was unable to adequately engage with PGSS members to receive their feedback.
 One of his most significant accomplishments was the renewal of the Student Services fee in a referendum for post-doctoral students, allowing them to access resources like Career Planning Services (CaPS) and the McGill Student Health Service Clinic.